-Objective Create a secondary index on index-organized table.
+Create a secondary index on index-organized table.

 Creating secondary Indexes on Index Organized Tables

 Index-organized tables are ideal for situations in which a limited amount of information is associated with an index value.

 You can access the values in an index-organized table through the primary key or any valid prefix of the primary key.
 There may be times when you want to add another index that is not based on the primary key to an index-organized table.
-Oracle gives you the ability to add these secondary indexes to index-organized tables.

 Syntax for Creating a Secondary Index

-The syntax for creating a secondary index on an index-organized table is exactly the same as the syntax for creating a normal index, as shown in the following ToolTip:
+The syntax for creating a secondary index on an index-organized table is exactly the same as the syntax for creating a normal index, as

 CREATE INDEX index_name ON column_list;

-2. The name of the index you will create
+The name of the index you will create

-3. A list of columns in the index, separated by columns
+A list of columns in the index, separated by columns

-Creating Secondary Index on Index Organized Table
+Creating a Secondary Index on an Index-Organized Table

 Secondary index Functionality

+Secondary indexes on an index-organized table are createdin the same manner as regular indexes on regular tables, but function somewhat differently.
+Remember how a normal index works: The index structure contains the index value, which then points to the associated row in the database table.
+The index entry points to the associated table through the use of a ROWID.
 An index-organized table does not have any associated table rows, and therefore does not have any ROWIDs.
 Because of this, a secondary index on an index-organized table uses a logical ROWID.
 A logical ROWID is a ROWID that is based on a physical guess as to which block in the leaf node (of the index) contains a particular value.
 If the primary key of the value does not change, the logical ROWID remains accurate.
+If the primary key value ever changes, the logical ROWID becomes invalid.
+The logical ROWIDs for an index-organized table are reassigned whenever the index is rebuilt.

 Index Organized Table Enhancements